LibreCat/Catmandu-Breaker/README.md

 of the records.
 The `001` has very unique values (entropy is maximum), but all `040c` fields contain the same information (entropy is minimum).

-See [Catmandu::Exporter::Stat](https://metacpan.org/pod/Catmandu::Exporter::Stat) for more information about the statistical fields.
+See [Catmandu::Exporter::Stat](https://metacpan.org/pod/Catmandu::Exporter::Stat) for more information about the statistical fields and supported output formats.

 # MODULES